rikoprogrammer/Git-GitHub-For-The-Busy-Programmer/short tutorial on Git and GitHub.md

  Just one thing to remember is that this repository is hosted on the server not on your machine.<br><br>
  To have a copy on your machine that you will be working with, you have to clone this repository.<br><br>
  To clone a repositoy, just open your Git app and then type git clone repository URL <br><br>
- To get the url of any repository just open that repository and on your right you will see an option called code,<br><br>
+ To get the url of any repository just open that repository and on your right you will see an option called code,<br>
  click on it and then click the save icon.<br>
  ## Working on your own project repository
  After cloning your repository, you can now modify your files locally, edit and improve your code.<br><br>